Want to enjoy nature, but you’re stuck at home? Here are some of our favorite nature staycation ideas to enjoy the great outdoors from home.

 Manufacturer recommends 14+, I think this game is just as easy to play (if not easier) than the two 10+ age games above.

-We’ve been playing this game for years, and it’s still one of my favorite adventure-themed board games.
+We’ve been playing Ticket to Ride for years, and it’s still one of my favorite adventure-themed board games.
 And while it might not be about “nature,” it does help you learn basic geography!

 Imagination Staycation: Read a Book